top of page

 Missed Deadlines

-Timing is everything in fashion.
-If the collection doesn’t hit stores on time, brands miss crucial seasonal sales or online launches.
-Unfortunately, late deliveries from garment manufacturers remain one of the most common issues.
+Timing is crucial in fashion.
+When collections do not reach stores on time, brands miss vital seasonal sales or online launches.
+Unfortunately, late deliveries from garment manufacturers continue to be one of the most common complaints.

 Lack of Communication